francoameri/tools/hardware-tools/uy2-connector/readme.md

 ![UY2 Connector](./images/UY2.jpg)

-🏷️ These guide provides step‑by‑step instructions and reproducible workflows, helping technicians and IT teams apply UY2 connectors in telecom, networking, and emergency repair scenarios.
+🏷️ This guide provides step‑by‑step instructions and reproducible workflows, helping technicians and IT teams apply UY2 connectors in telecom, networking, and emergency repair scenarios.

 ---